 The Transatlantic Trade and Investment Partnership (TTIP) has opened the way for future trade relations between the U.S. and the EU.
-It includes negotiations on customs duties and technical standards for goods produced in Europe and across the Atlantic, identifying areas of convergence and possibilities of bridging the gaps in areas of discordance.
-The seventh round of negotiations took place in October 2014 in Washington.
-Stakeholder consultations also constitute an important component of the process.
-Electrical States of the Process.
+It includes negotiations on customs duties and technical standards for goods produced in Europe and across the Atlantic, identifying areas of convergence and possibilities of bridging the gaps in areas of discordance.60 The seventh round of negotiations took place in October 2014 in Washington.
+Stakeholder consultations also constitute an important component of the process.61